-One thing will stand out as a mountain in history even though mistakes were made in making the new turn, and that is the analysis and redictions of the Left Opposition in relation to Germany.
+One thing will stand out as a mountain in history even though mis-. takes were made in making the new turn, and that is the analysis and predictions of the Left Opposition in relation to Germany.

-Trotsky, not only saw what was taking place in Spain in its revolationary development but also presented a clear cut analysis and what cas to be done for Germany.
-The crimes of Stalinism in this situation will go down as one of the blackest pages of working class history.
-Our predictions were correct, in the negative, and when one "wins "in the negative it takes the most level headed to keep an even keel.
+Trotsky, not only saw what was taking place in Spain in its revolutionary development but also presented a clear cut analysis and what has to be done for Germany.
+The crimes of Stalinism in this situation will go down as one of the blackest pages of working class history.Our predictions were correct, in the negative, and when one "wins" in the negstive it takes the most level headed to keep an even keel.

 Confusion ran wild in the revolutionary labor movement and the Left Opposition was no exception to this.
-Isolation crowding 1 upon us time pressing us to the utmost caused many to lose their political perpective.
+Isolation crowding i upon us time pressing us to the utmost caused many to lose their political perspective.
 Unfortunately Trotsky was one of these.
 To most comrades he as God and his writings the Bible.
 They followed him blindly and anyonewho questioned him was a heretic.
 Trotsky correctly called for a new international, the Fourth International and made it clear that the C.I. could no longer be reformed.
 This brought us to a sharp turn.
-We had to the corner.
+We had to wive fast because we knew that with the Hitler victory war was around the corner.

-I do not think as some comrades do that we should have declared the G.I. dead long before, say with the Chinese revolution.
-I think that in such a complicated international organization with many sections in different countries you try every avenue possible to reform it and gain its revolutionary elements from being recruited before the Stalinist leadership corrupts it.
+I do not think as some comrades do that we should have declared the C.I. dead long before, say with the Chinese revolution.
+I think that in such a complicated international organization with many sections in different countries you try every avenue possible to reform it and gain fits revolutionary elements from being recruited before the Stalinist leadership corrupts it.
 But I do think, now and in the past a as a member of the Left Opposition that we were too much of a fetish about the party.
-As I said before, even as a faction, OUTSIDE, but a faction we should have worked on two fronts, that is not only to win party members and work as a faction but above all to go direct to the class as we did in the coal fields, in unemployment, etc.
+As I said before, even, as a faction, OUTSINE, but a faction we should have worked on two fronts, that is not only to win party members and work as a faction but above all to go direct to the class as we did in the coal fields, in unemployment, etc.

 But from our standpoint the fatal error of Trotsky was what is now labeled the "Brench Turn" the position of liquidating the independent organizations into the Socialist Parties through out the world.
-The French comrades carried through first and that is where it got its name.
+The French courages carried through first and that is where it got its name.
 This was: Trotsk's answer to the German defeat.
 He wanted to get a party quick and was willing to try a manuever, as he did on more than one occasion in Russia when he was organizing the Left Opposition, steps that cost him organizational annihilation.
 By that we mean his party fetishims, or loyalty, which meant to Stalinism, not some abstract Marxian organization.
-His failure to organize and drive the fight within Russia and within the Communist International before they completely isolated him.
+His failure to organize and drive the fight within solated him.